sunnysideup/silverstripe-sswebpack_engine_only/docs/en/INDEX.md

 - jQuery has been aliased so that you can use jQuery anywhere without importing it.

+- jQuery is also in the global namespace

 - The editor file is included so that you can add it to your TinyMCE HTML Editor.

 # Huge THANK YOU to:

 Uncle Cheese for introducing us to webpack proper.

 Andrew:
 https://github.com/AndrewHaine/silverstripe-webpack-theme